Cellular Components of the Immune System

 B cells can present antigen to T cells and release cytokines, but their primary function is to develop into plasma cells, which manufacture and secrete antibodies.

-Their response to antigen has 2 stages:
+The mature naive B-cell response to antigen has 2 stages:

-• Secondary (anamnestic or booster) immune response: When memory B cells and Th cells are re-exposed to the antigen, the memory B cells rapidly proliferate, differentiate into mature plasma cells, and promptly produce large amounts of antibody (chiefly IgG because of a T cell–induced class switch).
-The antibody also has stronger binding affinity to the antigen due to mutation in the genes encoding the antibody variable regions.
-The antibody is released into the blood and other tissues, where it can react with antigen.
-Thus, after re-exposure, the immune response is faster and more effective.
+• Secondary (anamnestic or booster) immune response: When memory B cells and Th cells are re-exposed to the same antigen, the memory B cells rapidly proliferate, differentiate into mature plasma cells, and promptly produce large amounts of antibody (chiefly IgG because of a T cell–induced class switch).
+The resulting antibody also has stronger binding affinity to the antigen due to mutation in the genes encoding the antibody variable regions.
+The antibody is then released into the blood and other tissues, where it can react with antigen.
+Thus, after re-exposure, the immune response is typically faster and more effective.

 T cells